Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Introduction

 Historically, a number of different techniques have been used to study canards in smooth, planar systems.
 Benoit {\it et al.} first studied canard phenomena using nonstandard analysis \cite{benoitEA}.
 Since the trajectories resemble ducks (see Figure \ref{fig:smoothDuck}), this group named them ``canards,'' and they are referred to as such (or as ``French ducks'') throughout the literature.
 After Benoit {\it et al.}, Eckhaus used matched asymptotic expansions to examine canards \cite{eck}.
 Recently, canards have analyzed through blow-up techniques.
 The idea was first introduced by Dumortier and Roussarie \cite{dumort96} and later adopted by Krupa and Szmolyan \cite{ksGSP, ksRO}.
 The use of blow-up techniques has been a significant development in the study of canards, allowing mathematicians to consider canard phenomena in higher dimensions.
 In planar systems, canard trajectories only exist for an exponentially small parameter range, however they are more robust in higher dimensions \cite{brons, mmosurvey, szmolwechs, mw05}.

 Canard research was reinvigorated by the implications in higher dimensions, eventually leading to a search for canards in piecewise-smooth systems.
-The exploration began with a search into piecewise-linear systems by Rotten, Coombes, and Gheorghe \cite{rotstein}.
+The exploration began with a search into piecewise-linear systems by Rotstein, Coombes, and Gheorghe \cite{rotstein}.
 Then Desroches {\it et al.} performed further analysis in the piecewise-linear Van der Pol case, demonstrating the existence of the {\it super-explosion} bifurcation, where a system transitions from a state with an attracting equilibrium instantaneously into a state with large relaxation oscillations, forgoing the canard explosion \cite{pwlCanards}.
 Roberts and Glendinning extended these result to nonlinear piecewise-smooth Van der Pol systems, showing that nonlinearity plays a key role in the shape of the canard explosion.
 The possibility of a subcritical super-explosion---a super-explosion bifurcation where an attracting relaxation oscillation appears prior to the destruction of the stable equilibrium---was also demonstrated \cite{aar1}.
 In higher dimensions, Prohens and Teruel showed that a unique canard trajectory persists outside of the singular limit in 3D piecewise linear systems \cite{prohens13}.

+This paper further extends the results of Roberts and Glendinning by allowing for more complicated slow dynamics.
+Since the Hopf bifurcation near the smooth fold of the `2'-shaped critical manifold is still a smooth Hopf bifurcation, only the actual bifurcation point changes.
+However, it is shown in Theorem \ref{thm:corner} that the more complicated slow dynamics affects type of bifurcation that occurs near the corner.
+In the PWS Van der Pol case, the slow nullcline is a vertical line and there is a bifurcation creating stable periodic orbits as the nullcline passes through the corner of the `2'-shaped manifold \cite{aar1}.
+In contrast to the smooth case, Theorem \ref{thm:corner} shows that the Hopf bifurcation may still occur at the critical manifold of the extremum even if the slope of the slow nullcline is not perfectly vertical.
+That is, there is an open set in parameter space for which the bifurcation happens precisely at the corner.

-The method of proof will be similar to that of \cite{aar1}, utilizing a {\it shadow system} that extends $f_+$ into the left half-plane (so that it is at least $C^3$).
+The canard explosion phenomenon involves both local dynamics near a bifurcation point and global dynamics of a fast/slow system.
+The existence or non-existence of stable canard orbits relies on the nature of the bifurcation near an extremum of the `2'-shaped manifold, and conditions determining the type of bifurcation are found.
+The global analysis will be similar to that of \cite{aar1}, utilizing a {\it shadow system} that extends $f_+$ into the left half-plane (so that it is at least $C^3$).
 The shadow system has the form:

 Trajectories of \eqref{general} and \eqref{shadow} coincide in the right half-plane, but not for $x<0$.
 The different behavior in the left half-plane allows the trajectories of both systems to be compared, showing that trajectories of the shadow system bound trajectories of the nonsmooth system.